-- Step 1.
-Remove the server cover (see "Remove the server cover" on page 176). - Step 2.
-Disconnect the cables from the rear of the optical drive. - Step 3.
-Remove the optical drive. - a.
-1 Gently pull the metal tab on the side of the chassis and push the optical drive outwards from the rear. - b.
-2 Carefully pull the optical drive out of the chassis.
+Step 1.
+Disconnect the cables from the rear of the optical drive.

+Step 2.
+Gently pull the metal tab on the side of the chassis and push the optical drive outward from the rear; then, draw the optical drive out of the chassis.